-Get a FREE ITEM and get 1.2X Veggies Points if you make payment via PayNow ; )
+Get a FREE ITEM if you make payment via PayNow ; ) Delivery from Tuesday to Saturday.

 What nobody tells you about incorporating fruits and vegetables into your dog's diet